clicon/clixon-controller-docs/tutorial.rst

 the YANG file is modified, the controller must be restarted to load the new YANG file.

-If you want to know more about YANG, see the RFC 7950.
+If you want to know more about YANG, see RFC 7950.
 The YANG for this example service looks like this:

 .. code-block:: yang